kumarbyes/udacity_nanodegree_datascience_course1/README.md

 ### Requirements

--**Python Version**: 3.11.9<br/>
+-**Python Version**: 3.11.9 was used for this project<br/>
--Jupyter notebook was created with this python version.
-If it works in other versions feel free to use anything<br/>
+-Jupyter notebook was used for the complete development of this project<br/>
 -Check Requirements.txt file for all the libraries used in the project<br/>

 ### Installations

-Install the required libraries for notebook using **requirements.txt** file:
+Install the required libraries for the project using **requirements.txt** file:

 ```bash
 pip install -r requirements.txt